diku-dk/futhark-book/preface.rst

 optimising compiler.
 Futhark is a *small* language - it is not designed to replace general-purpose langages for application programming.
-The intended use case is that Futhark is only used for relatively small but compute-intensive parts of an application, as the Futhark compiler generates code that can be easily called from non-Futhark code.
-The language was originally developed in Denmark, and is therefore named after `the Runic alphabet
+The intended use case is that Futhark is only used for the small but compute-intensive parts of an application, as the Futhark compiler generates code that can be easily called from non-Futhark code.
+The language was originally developed in Denmark, and is therefore named after `the runic alphabet
 <https://en.wikipedia.org/wiki/Elder_Futhark>`_.

 This book is written for a reader who already has some programming